Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Introduction

-\textbf{The design space of \ouralg is over the branching-out module and the value function, and \ouralg is equipped with comprehensive design options.} To ensure an effective search, two key considerations are efficient exploration and reliable evaluation.
-As illustrated in \cref{fig:inference demonstration}(b), we propose two compatible pairs of $(\texttt{BranchOut}, V)$, based on either the current state ($\boldsymbol{x}_t$), or the predicted destination state ($\hat{\boldsymbol{x}}_1$).
-The former uses the original diffusion model to generate multiple next states and employs a lookahead estimate of the clean sample for evaluation.
-The latter proposes multiple predicted destination states, which indicate the orientation of the next state, and selects the optimal using an off-the-shelf objective function.
-The next state is determined by the high-value destination state.
-In addition, \ouralg introduces a novel gradient-based algorithm that enables the use of gradients to guide discrete flow models when a differentiable objective predictor is available.
+\textbf{\ouralg's design space is over the branching-out module and value function, offering flexible and comprehensive configurations.} Effective search requires both efficient exploration and reliable evaluation.
+As shown in Fig.~\ref{fig:inference demonstration}(b), we propose two compatible pairs of $(\texttt{BranchOut}, V)$: one based on the current state ($\boldsymbol{x}_t$), the other on the predicted destination ($\hat{\boldsymbol{x}}_1$).
+The former uses the original diffusion model to generate multiple next states and evaluates them via a lookahead estimate of the clean sample.
+The latter generates candidate destinations, which indicate the orientation of the next state, and selects the optimal using an off-the-shelf objective function.
+The top-ranked destination determines the next state.
+In addition, \ouralg introduces a novel gradient-based algorithm for guiding discrete flow models using gradients when a differentiable objective predictor is available.

-The contributions of our paper are: \begin{itemize}[itemsep=0pt, parsep=0pt, topsep=0pt, leftmargin=5pt] \item We propose a novel framework \ouralg of training-free guidance based on inference path search, applicable to both continuous and discrete, diffusion and flow models (\cref{sec:propose sps}).
-Our novel instantiated algorithms of \ouralg (\cref{sec: design space}) tackle non-differentiability challenges from non-differentiable objectives or discrete-space models.
+\textbf{Contributions.} Our methodological contributions are as follows: \begin{itemize}[itemsep=0pt, parsep=0pt, topsep=0pt, leftmargin=5pt] \item We propose a novel tree search framework \ouralg of training-free guidance.
+It applies to both continuous and discrete, diffusion and flow models (Sec.~\ref{sec:propose sps}), and supports non-differentiable objectives. \item We instantiate three novel algorithms within this framework, and provide theoretical guarantees showing that they recover the posterior conditional distribution (Sec.~\ref{sec: design space}). \item We show that existing sampling-based methods \citep{huang2024symbolic,li2024derivative} are special cases of \ouralg (Sec.~\ref{subsec:xtsampling}), limited to exploration at the current state.
+Our novel exploration strategy at destination states, combined with a comprehensive design space for candidate proposals and value functions, enhances the effectiveness and versatility. \end{itemize}